Now that you've decided to go through Recruitment...

 Begin with your family friends who are alums of national sororities.
 They will be familiar with the process and helpful to you.
 Other sources might be a mother of one of your friends, a neighbor, a teacher, someone you have babysat for, a church member, etc.

-A Reference, while it does not guarantee an invitation to a recruitment open house at every university, is highly recommended.
+A Reference, while it does not guarantee an invitation to a recruitment open house at every college/university, is highly recommended.
 Some sororities also ask for an additional Letter of Support.

-A Reference is best completed by an alumna who knows you personally.
-If you have difficulty locating a member of a specific sorority, please contact Fort Worth Panhellenic.
+A Reference is typically a form that is specific to each sorority and is best completed by an alumna who knows you personally.
+If you have difficulty locating a member of a specific sorority, please contact Fort Worth Alumnae Panhellenic.
 Most often we can assist you in locating a local alumna.

 Information packets are to be distributed to sorority alumna who will write a Reference or Letter of Support.